EZ-Robotics/EZ-Site/projects/2023-03-30-ez-template/index.md

 EZ-Template uses a base unit of "ticks".
 One tick means different things depending on the gear ratio of the drive, wheel size, motor cartridge, and what encoder they are using.
 This means if a team wanted to switch from using the motor's built-in encoders to tracking wheels, they would have to completely retune everything.

 This version of EZ-Template will solve this problem by using a base unit of inches.
 No matter what sensor the user has, the code will always use inches.
-This adds clarity for users by giving units, makes it so users can switch from built in encoders to tracking wheels and keep the same constants, and it stops forward/reverse v2 constants from working in v3.
+This adds clarity for users by giving units, makes it so users can switch from built-in encoders to tracking wheels and keep the same constants, and stops forward/reverse v2 constants from working in v3.
 <Tabs
   groupId="ex1"
   defaultValue="v2"